kellyshreeve/insurance/README.md

   alt="Test results of random forest multi class classification">
 </p>

 The random forest model with SMOTEENN and class weighting achieved similar results on the test set, achieving an F1 macro of 0.9764.
+This is a well fitting model and can be trusted to make predictions on data it has not seen yet.

 # Conclusions